meetqy/sitemap-nodejs/README.md

 ```
 href(Must): website address.

-save_path(Not required): sitemap file to save the address, the extension will determine the format to generate sitemap, the default format for the txt.
+save_path(Can fill): sitemap file to save the address, the extension will determine the format to generate sitemap, the default format for the txt.

 ## Generate the sitemap in the corresponding format based on the extension
 example: